erlisakulla/bdg-django-react-xp4/README.md

 - Implemented many endpoints to get and post data:
   - Get all games created
   - Get a list of games the current logged in instructor has created
-  - Changed game creation and update
+  - Changed game creation and updating/editing of games
   - Delete games
   - Get a list of all weeks data in a game
   - Get a list of all available roles (roles that users have not registered for)